JPC-AV/JPC_AV_videoQC/README.md

 There are currently 3 installation options.
 1. Install av-spex using the provided DMG file
 2. Install av-spex using the macOS package manger [homebrew](https://brew.sh/)
-3. Download this code from github and install the Python version using `pip install .`, as described below.
+3. Download this code from github and install the Python version using `pip install .`

 ### DMG Version

-Download the DMG here:
+Download the DMG here: https://github.com/JPC-AV/JPC_AV_videoQC/releases/latest

 sha 256: 6cfe826a3fabc335429adfb242e4da3eb01502cf60f9dc9a0121f8e8982c3a97